 Fire department investigating reports of gas bottles thrown into houses early Thursday morning

-BATON ROUGE - Fire officials are looking into reports of bottles being thrown through home windows early Thursday morning.
+BATON ROUGE - Fire officials are investigating reports of bottles being thrown through two home windows early Thursday morning.

-According to the Baton Rouge Fire Department, two homes along Pocahontas Street off Chippewa Street had gas bottles thrown at them.
-Side glass was broken, and fire officials said it looked like someone had attempted to light the bottles on fire.
+According to the Baton Rouge Fire Department, two homes along Pocahontas Street near Choctaw Drive had glass bottles filled with gas and lit on fire thrown at them.
+At one home, the bottle was thrown through a side window and it sent flames reaching toward the ceiling.

+The woman living at the home says she ran out of her bedroom and saw her son sitting on the couch surrounded by flames.
+She helped her son into another room and quickly smothered the fire using sheets.

+"This could have been real bad," she told 2 On Your Side's Brittany Weiss.

 Trending News